 CloudPlatform provides you with the flexibility to add non contiguous VLAN ranges to your network.
-The administrator can either update an existing VLAN range or add multiple non contiguous VLAN ranges while creating a zone.
-You can also use the UpdatephysicalNetwork API to extend the VLAN range.
+The administrator can either update an existing VLAN range or add multiple non contiguous VLAN

 - 1. Log in to the CloudPlatform UI as an administrator or end user. - 2.
 Ensure that the VLAN range does not already exist. - 3.
 In the left navigation, choose Infrastructure. - 4.
 On Zones, click View More, then click the zone with which you want to work. - 5.
 Click Physical Network. - 6.
-In the Guest node of the diagram, click Configure.
+In the Guest node of the diagram, click Configure. - 7.
+Click Edit

-7. Click Edit The VLAN Ranges field now be editable.
+The VLAN Ranges field now be editable.